NeedleInAJayStack/QuincyController/README.md

 ## Development

-When installing on a new computer, add a `Secrets.h` file that looks like:
+When developing on a new computer, add a `Secrets.h` file that looks like:

 ```cpp
 #define MQTT_USER "test"